 Deconstruction, separation, and sorting of glass fiber reinforced concrete

 In deconstruction, selectivity, protection of the load-bearing structure, and source-separated sorting of glass fiber reinforced concrete, metal anchors, and any sealing elements are the focus.
-Thin-walled panels are seldom removed economically by conventional breaking/chiseling without risking damage or significant secondary harm.
+Thin-walled panels are seldom removed economically by conventional breaking or chiseling without risking damage or significant secondary harm.
+Up-to-date documentation of fixing schemes and temporary securing concepts improve process safety.

 Procedure in existing structures